14 Combined Loads

 The use of this tool will be demonstrated for the bending stress calculation in Example 14.1.

-Figure 14.6: Bending moments around vertical and horizontal axes shown with exaggerated moment arrows
+Figure 14.6: Bending moments drawn around vertical and horizontal axes shown with exaggerated moment arrows to assess tension versus compression.

 Example 14.1